Carrots and Celery and Priming People to Kick-Ass

-It’s a topic that Dr. Gnel Gabrielyan of Cornell University’s PHENOMENAL Food & Brand Lab hit on last weekend during the SUNY Cortland Personal Training Conference.
+It’s a topic I first heard a handful of years ago from Dr. Gnel Gabrielyan of Cornell University’s PHENOMENAL Food & Brand Lab.

-Lets just say the food industry is sneaky and shady as f*** when it comes to marketing their products.
-Portion distortion and how that interplays with recommended serving sizes comes into play here.
+Let’s just say the food industry is sneaky and shady as f*** when it comes to marketing their products.
+Portion distortion and how that interplays with recommended serving sizes comes to mind here.

 Likewise, ever notice how many sugary cereals have their characters looking down?